csecker/ccsb-vectormaps/README.md

 ## License

-This project is licensed under the GPLv3 license - see [LICENSE.md] file for details
+This project is licensed under the GPLv3 license - see [LICENSE] file for details